-Adorned was curated jointly by Anna Edmundson, (curator of the Ethnographic collection) and Chris Boylan of the Oceanic Art Society (OAS).
-The exhibition focuses upon the most outstanding examples of 19th and 20th century Oceanic jewellery drawn from the private collections of OAS members and the permanent collections of the Macleay Museum.
+Adorned was curated jointly by Anna Edmundson, (curator of Ethnography) and Chris Boylan of the Oceanic Art Society (OAS).
+The exhibition focuses upon the most outstanding examples of 19th and 20th century Oceanic jewellery, drawn from the private collections of OAS members and the permanent collections of the Macleay Museum.

 The exhibition illustrates both the contemporary and traditional diversity of body adornment within the Oceanic region.
 We have chosen jewellery and body ornament as a theme because of spectacular range and magnificent craftsmanship and artistry found in jewellery right across Oceania.